 3. NordVPN – powerful, secure, and great in Canada

-NordVPN is a hugely popular VPN for Canada, and it's both great for staying secure online and accessing streaming content worldwide – and, at just $3.71 a month, it's good value too.View Deal
+NordVPN is a hugely popular VPN for Canada, and it's both great for staying secure online and accessing streaming content worldwide.
+It's super fast, has over 5,000 servers worldwide, and also offers a 30-day money-back guarantee so you can try before you commit.

 The best Canada VPNs today

 The best Canada VPN on the market, ExpressVPN ticks all the boxes.
-Not content with blazing speeds and powerful content unblocking, it provides the fullest package on the market with great torrenting support, serious security and excellent apps.
+Not settling for simply providing blazing speeds and powerful content unblocking, it offers the fullest package on the market with great torrenting support, serious security, and excellent apps on all devices.

-As well as that, you’ll also be able to access pretty much any Netflix library from the USA to Japan, Hulu, NBC’s brand new Peacock, Amazon Prime Video and more.
+As well as that, Express has a stellar history of unblocking Netflix libraries around the world (including Canada), as well as Hulu, Peacock, Amazon Prime Video and more.
 That’s quite a cinematic roster, and much of it will be unlocked as part of your subscription if you virtually relocate yourself to a certain country.

-Don’t be intimidated by Express’s vast list of features – if all you want to do is press a button and get connected, you can do that too.
-While fine-tuning a VPN is fun for some, we really appreciate how ExpressVPN works perfectly out the box.
+Don’t be intimidated by Express’s comprehensive list of features – if all you want to do is press a button and get connected, you can do that too.
+While fine-tuning a VPN is fun for some, we really appreciate how ExpressVPN works perfectly out the box, and is perfectly suited for those that just want to plug and play.

 Overall, there’s not a VPN service out there that can match ExpressVPN – simply put, it can basically do everything.
 But, if you’re not sure, it also offers a 30-day money-back guarantee so you can test the service.
 If you change your mind, you’ll get a full refund, no questions asked.

-Get 49% off plus 3 free months of the best Canada VPN
+Get 3 months FREE of the best Canada VPN

 To say thank you, Tom's Guide readers can claim three months FREE of ExpressVPN – that's 15 months for the price of 12.
 However, if you discover it's not for you, you've got 30 days to request a no-hassle refund.

-If you’re after a Canada VPN that won’t break the bank, Surfshark is a safe bet.
-As fully-featured as most people will need, the service delivers excellent speeds for a fraction of the price of its rivals – and for many, that’s a deal breaker.
+If you’re after a properly cheap Canada VPN, Surfshark is your safest bet.
+As fully-featured as most people will need, in our Surfshark review we found the service delivers excellent speeds for a fraction of the price of its rivals – and for many, that’s a deal breaker.

-With AES-256 encryption and several protocols, plus an ad blocker, kill switch and more, its desktop clients are powerful and reliable.
+With AES-256 encryption and several protocols including WireGuard, plus an ad blocker, kill switch and more, its desktop clients are powerful and reliable.
 It’s easy to install and provides quick access to Surfshark’s 3,200+ servers worldwide – with around 90 of them in Canada itself.

 Its mobile apps are clean and simple too, and while they might not be as in-depth Express’s, they get the job done admirably.
 And they also solve one of ExpressVPN’s only downfalls – with unlimited simultaneous connections you can cover as many devices as you like, whether that’s 5 or 105.